Corly/ManualSearch/README.md

 #### EN:
 This projects aims to help a person search quicly for information in a manual, especially the car ones.
 We are using sentence-transformer embeddings, as well as embeddings from OpenAI.
 At the end we also implemented a call to chatgpt to offer the final answer to the question using the relevant pages found using the embeddings.

+Disclaimer: You will need a pdf and an OpenAI key to fully run this project.